Fashion Film & Photography

 fall

-Fashion Film & Photography Studio I
+Fashion Film & Photography Studio 1

-Digital Lab I: Video
+Digital Lab 1: Video

 A hands-on step-by-step technical lab class, where editing video will take students beyond the basics to a professional workflow for digital video editing.
 Students will learn how to produce a professional looking video including – storyboarding, pre-production essentials, shooting scripts, camera movement (theory and practice), sound recording and editing, use of music, titles and credits.
 Premiere Pro will be the main software for moving images, and all essential tools and plug-ins (like Magic Bullet or After Effects) their options and use, the character of each menu or tool option critical for video editing will be covered at a practical level.

-Digital Lab II: Photo
+Digital Lab 2: Photo

 A hands-on step-by-step technical lab class where inputting images, editing, and printing will take students beyond the basics to a professional workflow for digital photography.
 A range of tools will be presented, including advanced film scanning, working with RAW files, masks, compositing and grayscale and color inkjet printing.
 Students will work with Photoshop for still images.
 All essential tools and plug-ins (e.g., Portraiture), their options and use, the character of each menu or tool option critical for photographic editing will be covered at a practical level.
 Students will master advanced color and B&W editing methods, scanning, masks, selections, and layers to establish an efficient non-destructive workflow.